Sept. 1, 2023

 A New Home at Loyola Park Fieldhouse

-Jackalope is so excited to announce that we have officially secured a new home at Loyola Park!
+We've officially secured a new home at Loyola Park!
 For the foreseeable future, you can find our offices, rehearsals, and community events at 1230 W Greenleaf Avenue, on the second floor of the main parks building.
-Our staff toured the space in July and fell in love immediately- the park features beautiful beaches, fun playgrounds, lush lawns, all while remaining connected to our beloved Edgewater community and our new friends in Rogers Park.
+The park features beautiful beaches, fun playgrounds, lush lawns, all while remaining connected to our beloved Edgewater community and our new friends in Rogers Park.

 We want to thank all of you for your continued love and support as we navigate this crisis.
-The flood of messages we received this past week offering kindness, hope, guidance, and encouragement were deeply touching.
-In addition, the Chicago Parks department has been invaluable in helping us craft our next steps and find a new home, and we look forward to building upon our strong relationship with them as we plan for our future stage productions.
+Special Thanks to the Chicago Parks department who have been invaluable in helping us craft our next steps and find a new home.
+We look forward to building upon our strong relationship with them as we plan for our future stage productions.
 Finally, we'd like to thank all of our donors- from our magnificent season sponsors, to those of you who contributed a few dollars to help us keep the lights on, none of what we do would be possible without you.
 If you'd like to donate to help us rehome, you can do so here.

 We'll be announcing our education and performance programming for our 2023-2024 16th season soon.

 August 24th, 2023